mcondon/tp-todo-app/README.md

 This is my attempt to implement the project I'm assigning people for a skill assessment.
 See [instructions.md](instructions.md) for project instructions

+## To Serve
+- start your development server of choice, and load up index.html.
+No need to build / transpile / bundle / whatever

+## To Test
+- `node es6.js tests/test.js`

 ## Notes

 - thoughts before starting: